zapta/legacy_stepper_motor_analyzer/README.md

 ## Coil Current Patterns Page

-This pages shows the current patterns in the two stepper coils.
+This page shows the current patterns in the two stepper coils.

 The screenshot below shows a healthy system where the signals are nice and clean and reaches the target peak current.